OpenINF/docker-fisher/doc/glossary.md

 of configuration files, and set the `setuid` bit on a program while removing access for other users.

-ACLs are implemented as extended attributes in the Linux `ext` file systems and store the security rules in the metadata of the file or directory being protected.
-ACLs enhance the standard [Unix file permissions][] model and are critical for implementing least privilege and defense in depth when securing sensitive Linux resources.
+ACLs are implemented as extended attributes in the [Linux ext file systems][] and store the security rules in the metadata of the file or directory being protected rather than altering the standard Unix permission bits.
+This allows them to augment and extend the standard [Unix file permissions][] model and are critical for implementing least privilege and defense in depth when securing sensitive Linux resources.